Rahix/avr-hal/ravedude/README.md

 # ravedude should open a serial console after flashing
 open-console = true

+# you can optionally specify a separate port for the console
+# (can also be set with `--console-port` or RAVEDUDE_CONSOLE_PORT environment variable)
+# console-port = "/dev/ttyACM1"

 # console output mode.
 Can be ascii, hex, dec or bin
 output-mode = "ascii"